NIAEFEUP/niployments-old/README.md

 > "It's 2019 and we are still manually `ssh`'ing into a machine instead of using fancy stuff that will also inevitably break!"

 The objective is to have a place for not only backing up, but also generally version controlling server configs.
-This will make them more accessible (scary, but probably good) and let's not forget that [bugs are shallow](https://en.wikipedia.org/wiki/Linus%27s_Law).
+This will make them more accessible (scary, but probably good) - let's not forget that [bugs are shallow](https://en.wikipedia.org/wiki/Linus%27s_Law).

 ## Contents